 Some obligations issued or guaranteed by U.S. government agencies and instrumentalities, including, for example, Ginnie Mae pass-through certificates, are supported by the full faith and credit of the U.S. Treasury.
 Other obligations issued by or guaranteed by federal agencies, such as those securities issued by Fannie Mae, are supported by the discretionary authority of the U.S. government to purchase certain obligations of the federal agency but are not backed by the full faith and credit of the U.S. government, while other obligations issued by or guaranteed by federal agencies, such as those of the Federal Home Loan Banks, are supported by the right of the issuer to borrow from the U.S. Treasury.
 While the U.S. government provides financial support to the U.S. government-sponsored federal agencies and instrumentalities described above, no assurance can be given that the U.S. government will always do so, since the U.S. government is not so obligated by law.
 As a result, there is a risk that these entities will default on a financial obligation.
-For instance, on September 6, 2008, the Federal Housing Finance Agency ("FHFA") placed Fannie Mae and Freddie Mac and of any stockholder, officer or director of Fannie Mae and Freddie Mac and of any stockholder, officer or director for each of Fannie Mae and Freddie Mac and of any stockholder, officer or directors for each of Fannie Mae and Freddie Mac and Freddie Mac.
-FHFA selected a new chief executive officer and chairman of the board of directors for each of Fannie Mae and Freddie Mac and Freddie Mac.
+For instance, on September 6, 2008, the Federal Housing Finance Agency ("FHFA") placed Fannie Mae and Freddie Mac into conservatorship.
+As the conservator, FHFA succeeded to all rights, titles, powers and privileges of Fannie Mae and Freddie Mac and of any stockholder, officer or director of Fannie Mae and Freddie Mac.
+FHFA selected a new chief executive officer and chairman of the board of directors for each of Fannie Mae and Freddie Mac.
 Also, the U.S. Treasury entered into a Senior Preferred Stock Purchase Agreement imposing various covenants that severely limit each enterprise's operations.